-Note: No relief from the anti-avoidance rule exists if the preference share consideration is used to acquire ordinary shares in an operating company that is part of the same group of companies as the issuer.
-This limitation is meant to avoid possible artificial cash injections to a process related member of the group.

 Facts: A special purpose vehicle (SPV) issues preference shares to Bank in exchange for R50 million.
 The term of the preference share issue is five (5) years.
-The return on the preference shares is calculated on JIBAR plus 2%.
+The return on the preference shares is calculated with reference to JIBAR plus 2 per cent.
 SPV applies the consideration from the preference shares issue to acquire ordinary shares in Target Company.
 Target Company is actively engaged in the manufacturing sector.
-Target Company's ordinary shares serve as security for the bank in respect of the preference shares are paid into SPV's bank account.
-As part of the bank conditions for the arrangement, the bank account funds are also secured in favour of Bank.
+Target Company's ordinary shares serve as security for the bank in respect of the preference share yield.
+The dividends in respect of Target Company's ordinary shares are paid into SPV's interest-deposit account.
+As part of the Bank's conditions for the arrangement, the SPV's interest-deposit account funds are also secured in favour of Bank.
 Result: The use of ordinary shares as security does not taint the SPV preference share issue because the ordinary shares do not qualify as a debt-bearing financial instrument or a financial instrument with a time-value of money yield.
-On the other hand, the use of the bank account as security may be problematic because the bank account generates a debt-like yield.
-Nonetheless, the use of a bank account as security does not taint the preference share issue because the consideration for the preference shares was used to acquire equity shares in an active operating company.

-Facts: Assuming the same facts as Example 1, except that five years have passed.
+On the other hand, the use of the interest-deposit account as security may be problematic because the bank account generates a debt-like yield.
+Nonetheless, this use of a bank account as security does not taint the preference share issue because the consideration for the preference shares was used to acquire equity shares in an active operating company.
+Example 2 Facts: Assume the same facts as Example 1, except that five years have passed.
 At this point, the preference shares have a face value of R30 million outstanding.
 Given the large balance outstanding, the parties agree to refinance the initial five-year arrangement.
 New preference shares are issued to Bank for R30 million with SPV paying the R50 million to redeem the initial preference share issue.
-Bank again requires the preference share issue to be secured by the ordinary shares of Target

-Company plus the bank account that collects the ordinary share dividend proceeds (plus the interest thereon).
+Bank again requires the preference share issue to be secured by the ordinary shares of Target Company plus the bank account that collects the ordinary share dividend proceeds (plus the interest thereon).
 Result: The new preference shares issue is exempt for the same reasons as the initial share issue.
 The use of ordinary shares as security does not taint the SPV preference share issue because the ordinary shares do not qualify as a debt-bearing financial instrument or a financial instrument with a time-value of money yield.
-The use of a bank account as security does not taint the preference share issue because of the purpose test (the consideration for the preference shares was used to retire preference shares with the initial preference share issue dedicated to acquire equity shares in an active operating company).
+This use of a bank account as security does not taint the preference share issue because of the purpose test (the consideration for the preference shares was used to retire preference shares with the initial preference share issue dedicated to acquiring equity shares in an active operating company).